How you can be seated in a

 low stack of folded cloth and cross your legs as well as you can cross them

-close together and as close to the rug or mat as you can support your shins as
+close together and as close to the rug or mat as you can support them firmly

 Support the ends of your